wjade/zmk-keyboard-cornix/README.md

 - [x] no-SD image, since v2.3
 - [ ] rgb

+### about RGB

+Cornix shield has 2 RGB LEDs on each side, controled by PWM in the stock firmware.

+The replacement solution is adapting the RGB indicator module to light up these RGBs, to achieve the same effect as the stock firmware, which uses the RGB LEDs to indicate battery status and connection status.

+But it is not supported yet in this repository.
+PR is welcome!

 ## Supported Hardware: Cornix Split Keyboard

 Cornix Split Tented Low‑Profile Ergo Keyboard (Jezail Funder)